← The Culinary Codex

 Lineage 2 — Souring with native acids → the sinigang family

-The native acids of the lowland and upland polities were tamarind, batuan, kamias, libas, santol, green mango, and the local citrus of the kalamansi family.
+The native acids of the lowland and upland polities began with tamarind and the local sour citrus — both attested directly in Morga (1609), who records the tamarinds and the “sweet and sour” oranges, citrons, and lemons of the islands.
+Around those two, regional cooks drew on a wider acid roster — batuan, kamias, libas, santol, green mango, and the kalamansi family — known from later regional ethnography rather than from the early eyewitness sources, but consistent with what those sources do attest.
 These were the souring agents.
 Tomato did not exist in this kitchen — it arrives only with the Galleon.
 A pre-contact soured fish or pork stew is a tamarind-or-batuan stew, and that is the lineage that becomes sinigang.
 When you write a pre-contact scene, do not put tomato in the pot.

 Lineage 3 — Acid-denatured raw preparation → the kinilaw lineage